nfalquet/thunderbird-openpgp/jekyll/index.md

   > encrypted now.
 It hasn't always been the case.
   > ---&nbsp;P3

-Subject encryption is also available in the [Additional options](#advanced-options) for accessibility.
+Subject encryption is also available in the [additional options](#additional-options) for accessibility.

 If encryption is turned off, the usual **Subject** line with no icon is
 displayed: